Court rules United Airlines can put workers with vaccine exemptions on unpaid leave

 "We're pleased with the court's decision," United said in a statement.
 "We know that the best way to keep everyone as safe as we can is for everyone to get vaccinated, as nearly all United employees have chosen to do."

-The airline says it will review Covid transmission and case rates every 30 days to determine when it is safe to allow unvaccinated employees to resume their original roles.
+The airline says it will review COVID-19 transmission and case rates every 30 days to determine when it is safe to allow unvaccinated employees to resume their original roles.

 Judge Pittman took the opportunity to express displeasure with how United has handled employees who declined to be vaccinated, writing that the company's vaccine mandate "reflects an apathy, if not antipathy, for many of its employees' concerns and a dearth of toleration for those expressing diversity of thought."